- Health & Nursing Programs

 Upon completion of the program, students are eligible to take a national certification exam (State of FL certification not required).
 Students must be 18 years of age to be accepted into the Phlebotomy Program.

-The Phlebotomy program is taught on the Cocoa and Palm Bay Campuses.
-This is a limited
+The Phlebotomy program is taught on the Cocoa Campus.
+This is a limited access program

-- November 1st to start in Spring 2021 (January) for Cocoa and Palm Bay
+- October 1st to start in Spring (January)

-All applicants must attend a Phlebotomy Orientation.
-Please see the information box on this page for orientation dates.
+All applicants must complete a Phlebotomy Orientation.
+Please see the information box on this page for orientation information.

 IMPORTANT NOTE: During the Phlebotomy class on campus, students will be doing venipuncture on each other!

-You are welcome to submit your Phlebotomy application and $25 application fee AFTER
+You should submit your Phlebotomy application and $25 application fee AFTER completing

 Meet a Graduate